microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 Here's the XAML for a simple pointing teaching tip control that demonstrates the default look of the TeachingTip with a title and subtitle.

-When the Save button is added to the visual tree, a teaching tip will appear and display a message to the user.

 XAML
 ```XAML
 <Button x:Name="SaveButton" Content="Save" Loaded="SaveButton_Loaded">